8 Brontë Places to Visit in Haworth, West Yorkshire (2026)

 Visit Whitby Abbey

-Walk Down to the Village through The Donkey Road
+Walk Down to the Village via Donkey Road

 Walk Along Pier Road

-Located in West Whitby, Pier Road leads to the main beach.
-The road is filled with amusement arcades, ice cream stalls, and fish and chip shops.
-There is also a fish market here!
+Located in West Whitby, Pier Road is one of the liveliest streets in town and leads directly to the main beach.
+This is where you will find amusement arcades, ice cream stalls, souvenir shops, and some of Whitby’s best known fish and chip restaurants.
+There is also a small fish market in this area where fresh catches are often sold.

 Visit the Whitby Whalebone Arch